rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/cookbook/javascript.md

     })
 ```

+For many ReQL commands, you can also use a JSON-style nested syntax that allows
+considerably more flexibility.
+Read "[Accessing nested fields](/docs/nested-fields)"
+for more information.

 ## Efficiently retrieving multiple documents by primary key ##

 If you want to retrieve all the posts with the primary keys `1`, `2`,